List of Altair: A Record of Battles characters: Turkey Stratocracy

-Referred to only by his title, Büyük Pasha, or "Great Pasha", is the 42-year-old (41 at the start of the series) highest rank Pasha of the Divan and is the head of Türkiye stratocracy.
+Referred to only by his title, Büyük Pasha, or "Great Pasha", is the 42-year-old (41 at the start of the series) highest rank Pasha of the Divan and is the head of Turkey stratocracy.
 As such, he oversees the Divan's meetings and acts as the mediator when discussing administration and wartime affairs.
 He places a lot of trust in Zağanos and often favors his suggestions on political and military issues.